Fireball spotted over Arkansas, neighboring states, NASA confirms

 At its peak, the fireball was more than 10 times brighter than a full moon, NASA said.

-"What struck me as unusual was how few eyewitness reports we had given the skies were so clear," said Cooke.
+"What struck me as unusual was how few eyewitness reports we had given the skies were so clear," Cooke said.
 "More people heard it than saw it."